UWA-Robotics-Club/self-balancing-robot/site/docs/motor_control.md

 |  1  |  1  |  0  |  0  | Short circuit |
 |  0  |  0  |  1  |  1  | Short circuit |

-DONE

-... takes 2 binary (HIGH or LOW) inputs to …

 ### Pulse-Width Modulation (PWM)
 Pulse-width modulation (PWM) is a way of varying the average power output of a digital signal by pulsing the digital signal on and off at different lengths of time.